-You may face a sentence of two to four years in jail if convicted for selling cocaine in the state of California.
+According to California Health and Safety Code (HSC) 11351, you may face a sentence of two to four years in jail if convicted of selling cocaine.
 The courts impose longer jail terms if you are in possession of very large amounts of cocaine.
 For example:

-- 1 kg of cocaine = 3 extra years
+- 1 kg of cocaine = three extra years

-- 4 kg of cocaine = 5 extra years
+- 4 kg of cocaine = five extra years

 - 20 kg of cocaine = 15 extra years

 - 80 kg of cocaine = 25 extra years

 Additionally, you can be sent to state prison for up to nine years if you sell cocaine in a public area, close to a school, or to a minor.
 Your specific sentence will depend on your unique circumstances.

 Cocaine is an illegal stimulant that causes a euphoria “high” because of its impact on dopamine in the brain.
 It is a Schedule II drug, meaning it is very easy for people to abuse it.
 However, doctors can occasionally use it for legitimate medical purposes.
 People use it often under illegal circumstances, but occasionally doctors can use cocaine for medical purposes.
 People can snort, orally ingest, or inject cocaine.